๐ŸŒ‹ Hiking Mt. Fuji: My Honest Review & Tips

 • Reserve a mountain hut before it gets full.
 You’ll need to reserve them starting in June for the more popular routes.

-• Don’t underestimate mountain weather; pack accordingly.
+• Don’t underestimate mountain weather, and pack accordingly.
 One person in my group turned around because he didn’t bring enough layers to withstand the cold.

 How To Guide & Tips